 Please Note: There are no more "parking meter holidays."
 Motorists who park on the street must pay at specified boxes on Thanksgiving, Christmas and New Year's Day.

 Holiday Festivities at Art Institute of Chicago.
 The "Wreathing of the Lions" is a cherished holiday tradition among Chicagoans.
-The 25th anniversary of this event, which happens at 10 a.m.
-Nov.
-25, features guest emcees from "Hamilton" and music from the Soul Children of Chicago.
-Then, head into the museum for art making in the Ryan Learning Center and holiday displays in the galleries.
-Holiday happenings occur through Jan.
-8. 111 S. Michigan Ave., 312-443-3600
+This annual event, which happens in the morning, features live music and performances—it is the perfect start before heading into the museum for art making in the Ryan Learning Center and holiday displays in the galleries.
+Holiday happenings occur through January.
+111 S. Michigan Ave., 312-443-3600

 Christmas Around The World at Museum of Science and Industry.
-Through the first weekend of January, the annual exhibit takes a look at how various cultures celebrate the winter holiday across the globe, with performances from multiple dance and chorus groups, as well as more than 50 trees decorated by various ethnic groups throughout Chicago.
+This annual exhibit takes a look at how various cultures celebrate the winter holiday across the globe, with performances from multiple dance and chorus groups, as well as more than 50 trees decorated by various ethnic groups throughout Chicago.
 The 45-foot tree in the museum's main hall is decorated with ornaments representing many of their classic exhibits.
 The exhibition first started in 1942 with a single tree dedicated to the Allies of World War II.

 The exhibition is included in the admission price to the museum.
 5700 S. Lake Shore Dr., 773-684-1414

 Chicago Trolley Holiday Lights Tour.
 This customized, two-and-a-half hour trolley tour of Chicago is a great way to see all the sights in holiday splendor.
-Hosted by Chicago Trolley and Double Decker Co., the annual event happens throughout the season and takes passengers to various locations.
-It runs late November through early January.
+Hosted by Chicago Trolley and Double Decker Co., the annual event happens throughout the season and takes passengers to various locations, including down some of Chicago's most charming neighborhood streets.

 Ice Skating at Millennium Park.
 Located in a lovely setting below Chicago's Cloud Gate sculpture, a.k.a., "The Bean," the Millennium Park ice skating rink is a popular attraction for tourists and locals alike.
 It's especially beautiful after dark, with the tall buildings to the west, and Cloud Gate reflecting the city lights to the east.
 Skating season generally begins shortly before Thanksgiving, and runs through March.
 Access to the skating rink is free; skate rental is $12.
 Here are even more places to ice skate throughout Chicago.